 As you pay down your debt, your credit line is replenished up to your original limit.
 Some lenders also allow you to take a cash advance with no penalty, which might be helpful when you’re working with various vendors and contractors.

-Let’s look at the two common business lines of credit:
+Let’s look at common business lines of credit:

 Unsecured Line of Credit